dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 .fancy.medium[![anatomy of css rule](img/anatomy_of_css_rule.jpg)]

 ???
-* ok and now you know css. ship it, send it.
+* ok and now you know css. ship it, send it.\
+* hereto follows a lot of css stuff
+* don't worry we'll get play with it.
+* what does selector do?
+* selector chooses element
+* property is what is  being set
+* value self explanatory